Reviews You Can Rely On

 What's the Best Value?

 Value is a huge consideration when you're logging miles.
 Some runners want to get the most mileage per dollar they can, while others care more about performance than durability.
 The Puma Velocity Nitro 3 is our favorite model for value, blending great performance, versatility, and durability at a reasonable price.
-The New Balance Propel v5 and the Hoka Mach 6 also provide solid all-around performance and a lower list price than many other shoes in the test.
+The Adidas Adizero SL2 is nearly tied with the Puma, with slightly more speed and a similar price.
+The New Balance FuelCell Propel v5 and the Hoka Mach 6 also provide solid all-around performance and a lower list price than many other shoes in the test.

 Landing Comfort